 A call to action

-Through interviews with more than 100 senior executives representing 57 organizations involved in the key parts of the steel industry, we have identified the key barriers to decarbonizing steel and practical solutions to accelerate the sector’s transition to net-zero.
+Through interviews with more than 100 senior executives representing 57 organisations involved in the key parts of the steel industry, we have identified the key barriers to decarbonising steel and practical solutions to accelerate the sector’s transition to net-zero.
 Highlights from the research include:

 Connected for a new energy future

 Energy is the pulse of our day-to-day life and how we create and use it is evolving rapidly.
 At Deloitte, we understand the opportunities the Future of Energy brings and the importance of connecting ecosystem players, innovators, regulators and thought leaders to create a new energy world that is sustainable and abundant.
 In collaboration with Shell and working closely with many leaders of the steel industry, Deloitte explores the promise of decarbonising the industry.
 We truly believe that as ecosystem players connect and adopt the right mind-set, the positive impact we make can be accelerated.